 The TABE 11/12, published by Data Recognition Corporation, is available in one edition and may be delivered through paper-based or computer-based formats.
+As of April, 2020, it may also be remote-proctored.

 The TABE 11/12 provides detailed statistics on skill mastery and is available in five levels (L, E, M, D and A) and two forms (11 and 12).
 Tests have three subjects: Reading, Math and Language.
 The Reading content reflects mature, life- and work-related situations and highlights overlapping objectives, from word-meaning skills to critical-thinking skills.
 The Language content includes the skills to build communication skills necessary for functioning effectively on the job and in daily life.
 The Mathematics content reflects math application, particularly routine tasks such as estimating quantities and making computations involving time, distance, weight, etc.